craftercms/craftercms/README.md

 * Single Page Applications (SPAs) using frameworks like React, Vue, and Angular
 * Native mobile apps and headless applications (IOT, digital signage, wearables, etc.)
+* HTML5 websites using Bootstrap or other HTML frameworks
 * e-commerce front-ends
 * OTT video experiences on AWS Elemental Media Services
 * AR/VR applications using A-Frame